spoorsny/php-south-african-id/CONTRIBUTING.md

 At the moment, the library's [Releases] page on GitHub serves as the changelog, but automating the update of a `CHANGELOG.md` file is on the today list.

+If a commit is related to a GitHub issue, add "Relates to #3" to the footer of the commit message (replacing "3" with the relevant issue number).

 ## GitHub Actions Workflows